CERT-Polska/n6/docs/src/dev_guides/new_source/index.md

 !!! warning "TODO note"

-    **This guide needs an update regarding the migration of *n6* from Python 2.7 to 3.9** (as well as other related and unrelated changes);
+    **This guide needs essential updates regarding the migration of *n6* from Python 2.7 to 3.9** (as well as other related and unrelated changes);
-    especially that the *n6*'s data sources and data pipeline stuff now works under Python 3.9 and resides in `N6DataSources` and `N6DataPipeline` (where some names and other interface details differ from the corresponding, Python-2.7-only, legacy stuff kept in `N6Core`).
+    especially that the *n6*'s data sources and data pipeline stuff now works under Python 3.9 and resides in `N6DataSources` and `N6DataPipeline` (where various interface details differ from the old, now removed, Python-2.7-only stuff which used to be kept in `N6Core`).

 The aim of this guide is to describe how to implement new _n6_ components necessary for collecting and parsing data from some